Uniqueness and regularity for the Navier-Stokes-Cahn-Hilliard system: Introduction

 The aim of this work is to answer positively to the above mentioned open questions.
 Our main results for the NSCH system with unmatched viscosities are the following: \begin{itemize} \item[$1.$] If $d=2$, we show the uniqueness of weak ({\it physical}) solutions. \item[$2.$] If $d=2$, we prove the global existence and uniqueness of strong solutions when $\uu_0\in \V_\sigma$. \item[$3.$] If $d=2$, we show that any (weak or strong) solution becomes instantaneously more regular (that is on $[\tau,\infty)$ for any $\tau>0$), and it satisfies the {\it instantaneous} separation property, namely

 \item[$4.$] If $d=3$, we prove the local existence and uniqueness of strong solutions when $\uu_0 \in \V_\sigma$. \end{itemize} We observe that the technique here employed to prove the uniqueness of weak solutions in dimension two can be applied to show the same result for the following two cases: logarithmic potential and matched viscosities, and regular potentials and unmatched viscosities (see Remark \ref{uniq-rem1} and \ref{uniq-rem2}).
-It is worth mentioning that, in the former case, our method not only entails the uniqueness of weak solutions in dimension two, but also a continuous dependence estimate on the initial data.
+It is worth mentioning that our method not only entails the uniqueness of weak solutions in dimension two, but a continuous dependence estimate on the initial data with a time-dependent exponent.

 The mathematical analysis presented in this paper may be employed to investigate other diffuse interface models with logarithmic potential \eqref{SINGPOT}, also in connection with the study of optimal control problems and the analysis of numerical schemes.
 Among several models, we mention those systems that involve different laws for the velocity field, such as the Hele-Shaw and Brinkman approximations \cite{CG,GGW} or regularized family of the Navier-Stokes equations \cite{GM-jns} (see, also, \cite{CaG}).
 It would be interesting as well to analyze modified equations of the Cahn-Hilliard type \cite{BM2014,GGM,reviewCH,MT} or the Allen-Cahn equation (see, e.g., \cite{GG2}).
 A further important issue would be to extend the analysis to the non-isothermal version of the Model H introduced in \cite{ESR2015,ESR2016} and to the Model H with mass transfer and chemotaxis presented in \cite{LW2018}.